99377/Next_Gen_Dev/README.md

 ## License

-This project is licensed under the [].
+This project is licensed under the MIT.
 See the LICENSE file for more details.

 ---